Tampa police confident man captured is wanted serial killer

-Tampa police said they are confident a 24-year-old man taken into custody on Tuesday night was the suspect wanted in relation to a string of shooting deaths.
+Tampa police said Wednesday that they are confident a 24-year-old man taken into custody the night before is the man wanted in a string of shooting deaths.

 Howell E. Donaldson III was taken into custody in Tampa's Ybor City on Tuesday after entering the McDonald's where he worked and asking a fellow employee to watch a bag for him, an affidavit said.

-"For 51 days we had a neighborhood that was held hostage," Tampa Mayor Bob Buckhorn said, later adding that although police are confident they have the right person, due process must be done.
+"For 51 days we had a neighborhood that was held hostage," Tampa Mayor Bob Buckhorn said.

+He later added that although police are confident they have the right person, "I think it's important that the process take place," Buckhorn said.
+"I think at the end of this, if he is found to be guilty, he should die.
+It's that simple."

 Related: Tampa killings: Suspect Howell Donaldson to be charged with murder